mkhan-sfbu/openai4website/README.md

 ```
 Note: Before execute above code we need to ensure that 80 and 443 port is not bind with the domain.

 When it run successfully, it provide all necessary certificate files.
-In my server the location of those files was “/etc/letsencrypt/live/python.site4chatgptrnd.shahadathossain.com/” Now, we need to copy “cert.pem”, “” and “” into our “<project-root>/ssl-certificates/” directory.
+In my server the location of those files was “/etc/letsencrypt/live/python.site4chatgptrnd.shahadathossain.com/” Now, we need to copy “cert.pem”, “fullchain.pem” and “privkey.pem” into our “<project-root>/ssl-certificates/” directory.
 To do this, we can apply following commands -
 ```
 $ sudo cp /etc/letsencrypt/live/python.site4chatgptrnd.shahadathossain.com/fullchain.pem pure-python-version/ssl-certificates/
 $ sudo cp /etc/letsencrypt/live/python.site4chatgptrnd.shahadathossain.com/cert.pem pure-python-version/ssl-certificates/